What does "standardized parcel mapping" mean?

 - It enables state or regional level on-line viewing of parcel data.

 Standardization is supported by

-- all the main computer assisted mass appraisal (CAMA) software vendors (CSC, Patriot, PK-Systems, Vision, Tyler Technologies), and
+- all the main computer assisted mass appraisal (CAMA) software vendors (Patriot, PK-Systems, Vision, Tyler Technologies), and

 - all the regional planning agencies that provide parcel map maintenance services.